jawadjawid/SportCred/doc/sprint3/sprint3.md

 IL-48: As Amanda, I want to know my tier based on my ACS Score
 Acceptance test : I want to see my ACS Tier on my profile page
 Priority/Point estimate:  Medium/5

+(Added Story) IL-65.
+As Jacob, I want to see a background video with multiple sports (not just basketball) so I know the app is multipurpose.
+Acceptance Test: On the landing page, the background video should be multi-sports, not just basketball.
+Priority/Point estimate: Low/1

 # Participants
 Muhammad Osman Amjad